mc-ctrl/Hoyoverse-Theorycrafting-Library/Honkai_Star_Rail/Damage_Formula_HSR.md

 $$

 **Base DMG** is the amount of DMG resulted from multiplying the ability's scaling with the corresponding stat, before accounting for any damage modifiers.<br>
-Unless otherwise specified in the skill attributes, abilities will scale with ATK.
+Unless otherwise specified in the ability attributes, abilities will scale with ATK.
 Some abilities may scale with more than one stat.<br>